makesites/apptrack/readme.md

 ## Tracking

 To track any event, load Apptrack on the server and optionally include the client-side JavaScipt (default: /apptrack.js) in the HTML page.
-You can call the method ```log``` available from both ends of the application stack, with a keyword for the action and any params attached to it.
+You can call the method ```log``` available from both ends of the application stack, with a keyword for the action and any parameters attached to it.
 ```
 .log(action, params);
 ```
-### Action
+#### Action

 An action can be any arbitrary string, but you should treat is as an identifier label.
 To be able to group events you should use the same action keyword.

-### Params
+#### Params

 The library does not try to define the structure of the parameters - it is left schema-less for simplicity, allowing the developer to send arbitrary data along with any action.

+In addition to the above, Apptrack also stores if provided:

+#### Session

+An object defining user data (ex. email, id etc.) to identify the source of the log

+##### Headers

+Request headers passed during the log event.
+This is mostly to record authenticity data and other metadata (ex. browser, location etc.)

 ## Credits